 Wellbeing and Resilience for Health Professionals

 This is an online course designed specifically for the needs of health professionals.
 Participants will learn self-care strategies and develop them to improve wellbeing and resiliency.
 Skills learned will reduce the stress and burnout often experienced in healthcare professions.
 The strategies participants learn in this course will enhance the wellbeing of their teams and workplaces, and ultimately that of their patients.
 This course is taught by University of Minnesota Center for Spirituality & Healing faculty.
-Continuing Education, CNE and CME credits are available.

 Course Learning Objectives